tannerdolby/tannerdolby/README.md

 Hi there! 👋

 I'm a mathematician with an interest in technology.
 I like solving problems, playing chess, and building things for the web.
-I'm interested in JavaScript, Python, Node.js, React, HTML, CSS, and 11ty.
+I'm interested in JavaScript, Python, C++, Node.js, React, HTML, CSS, and 11ty.

 [codepen][codepen] ▫ [stackoverflow][stackoverflow] ▫ [leetcode][leetcode]